 Automatic Loan Payment (ALP)

-Through our ALP program, your payment is debited from your designated checking or savings account each month free of charge.
+Through our ALP program, your payment is debited from your designated checking or savings account each month.
 There is no enrollment fee for the Automatic Loan Payment program, and you can enroll online through eServices.

 Check or money order

 Checks or money orders payable to Wells Fargo Dealer Services can be sent to the address below.
 Please remember to fill in all sections on the money order.
 Please include the payment coupon from your statement and write the account number on the check or money order.
 Do not send cash.

 Wells Fargo Dealer Services